-'There He Goes!': Family Who Went Viral On BBC Returns To Discuss Working From Home
+Viral 'BBC Dad' Returns To Discuss Working From Home: 'Just Really, Really Tough'

 As Kelly spoke, his son struggled to free himself from Kim's lap; his daughter also grew restless — signs that perhaps the interview had gone on for long enough.

-"Sorry, my kids are..."
-Kelly said, as his son opened the door to leave the office.
+"Sorry, my kids are ... " Kelly trailed off, as his son opened the door to leave the office.

-"No, no," the BBC anchor replied.
+"No, no," the BBC's Eades replied.
 "That's one thing you can never apologize for now.
 It's part of the scene."

 "There he goes!"
 Kelly said.